suizokukan/pimydoc/README.md

     $ pimydoc --sourcepath path/to/the/targetpath --docsrcfile name_of_the_docsrc_file
     ... gives to the script the name of the source path (=to be modified) and the name of the documentation source file (e.g. "pimydoc")

+## advanced options

+### removing the documentation added by Pimydoc

+    $ pimydoc --remove
+    $ pimydoc -r
+    ... will remove the documentation added by Pimydoc.

+### security mode

+    $ pimydoc --securitymode
+    $ pimydoc -s
+    ... will not delete the backup files created by Pimydoc before modifying the source files.

+### verbosity

+    $ pimydoc --verbose 0
+    ... displays only error messages

+    $ pimydoc --verbose 1
+    $ pimydoc -vv
+    ... both display only error messages and info messages

+    $ pimydoc --verbose 2
+    $ pimydoc -vvv
+    ... both display all messages, including debug messages

 #(5) project's author and project's name

 Xavier Faure (suizokukan / 94.23.197.37) : suizokukan @T orange D@T fr